colegeissinger/DotFiles/README.md

 	cd ~/DotFiles

 ### Install our Dependencies
-If you wish, you install what you need individually, comment out what you don't want or just run it.
+If you wish, you can install what you need individually, comment out what you don't want or just run it.
 Let's assume you want it all.

+This script will install

 	source install-deps.sh